Do I need a Schengen Visa to go to France?

-Why choose AXA Schengen Insurance
+Why choose AXA Schengen Insurance?

-The AXA Schengen Europe Travel Insurance offers an extended coverage wherever you travel in France, the Schengen area or in the wider EU region.
-It also provides the mandatory insurance certificate needed for a Schengen visa.
-The countries covered include the Schengen area and all European Union countries (Ireland included) + Lichtenstein, San Marino, Andorra, Monaco and Vatican City.
+For those who need more comprehensive cover, AXA Schengen Europe Travel Insurance offers extended coverage up to €100,000 wherever you travel in France, the Schengen Area or in the wider EU region.
+It also provides the mandatory insurance certificate needed for a Schengen Visa.
+The countries covered include the Schengen Area and all European Union countries (Ireland included) + Liechtenstein, San Marino, Andorra, Monaco and Vatican City.

 Those seeking a multiple-entry visa can purchase our Multi Trip insurance from €298 per year, which again covers you for expenses up to €100,000.

 Frequently asked questions (FAQs) about obtaining a Schengen Visa to travel to France

 Can I use my Schengen valid visa to enter and stay in a French overseas department or territory?